MaximLeroy/OSMaker/README.md

 ## License

-This project is under ``GPL v 3.0`` license - see [LICENSE.md](https://github.com/MaximLeroy/OSMaker/blob/OSMakerCSharp/LICENSE) for more informations.
+This project is under `` GPL-3.0 License`` - see [LICENSE.md](https://github.com/MaximLeroy/OSMaker/blob/OSMakerCSharp/LICENSE) for more informations.